+The concrete specializations of DRGElement are Decision, InputData, BusinessKnowledgeModel and KnowledgeSource.
 The specializations of DRGElement are Decision, InputData, Invocable, and

-KnowledgeSource.
-Invocable is further specialized into BusinessKnowledgeModel and DecisionService.
+KnowledgeSource ocable is further specialized into BusinessKnowledgeModel and DecisionService.

 DRGElement is a specialization of NamedElement, from which it inherits the name and optional id, description and label attributes.
 The id of a DRGElement element SHALL be unique within the containing instance of Definitions.